 Use a Neti pot for sinus relief: Flushing your sinuses with saline solution helps you avoid exposure to medicated sinus and nasal sprays that can cause more congestion and sinus pressure if overused.
 (A tip I learned the hard way, do not try to use this if your nose is clogged completely.
 I about drowned when I tried.
 LOL)

 Consume local honey and/or bee pollen: Lots of folks recommend consuming local honey and/or bee pollen can help ease allergy symptoms because it is theorized that it works much like an allergy shot, by the individual gradually building a tolerance to local pollen.

-Stay hydrated and drink more fluids: Staying hydrated is incredibly important to your immune health when dealing with cold or allergy symptoms because it helps flush toxins out of your body and keeps your vital organs systems running in tip-top shape.
+Stay hydrated and drink more fluids: Staying hydrated is incredibly important to your immune health when dealing with cold or allergy symptoms because it helps flush toxins out of your body and keeps your vital organ systems running in tip-top shape.

 Eat a healthier diet:Eating a healthy diet can help keep your body fueled with the right nutrients to help keep your body’s system running great and able to lessen your reaction to invading germs and allergens.

 Take an immune-boosting supplement:Taking an immune-boosting supplement can help support and promote a more efficient immune system that can make allergy and cold symptoms easier to handle.

-Use apple cider vinegar: Add some apple cider vinegar (ACV) to your daily routine by mixing a tablespoon of it with honey into a glass of water and sipping, or simple down the tablespoon straight.
+Use apple cider vinegar: Add some apple cider vinegar (ACV) to your daily routine by mixing a tablespoon of it with honey into a glass of water and sipping, or simply down the tablespoon straight.
 ACV is incredibly beneficial to immune health.
 Try some and see!